Province of Ferrara: Geography

-The province of Ferarra is one of nine provinces in the region of Emilia-Romagna in the northeast of Italy.
+The province of Ferrara is one of nine provinces in the region of Emilia-Romagna in the northeast of Italy.
 It is the most northerly province in the region to abut onto the Adriatic Sea.
 The Province of Rovigo in the Veneto region lies immediately to the north and the Province of Mantua in Lombardy to the northwest.
 To the west lies the Province of Modena and the Province of Bologna, and the Province of Ravenna lies to the south.
 The provincial capital is the city of Ferrara, which is situated on a branch of the Po River about 50 km northeast of Bologna.